 Arrive in Ulaanbaatar, transfer to the group hotel.
 Those not on the group flights will meet the group at the hotel.

 This morning we start the day after breakfast with the trip briefing and then strike out on an introductory tour of Ulaanbaatar, including Sukhbaatar Square and Gandan Monastery.
 After lunch we fit the bikes then the afternoon is free to explore the town until early evening when we board the overnight train to Erdenet - Mongolia's third largest city and home to one of the largest copper mines in the world.
-Overnight in comfortable sleeping compartments on the train and we'll have dinner on the train.
+Overnight in comfortable sleeping compartments on the train.

 Our train arrives early in the morning and our support vehicles and crew meet us.
-After breakfast on the outskirts of town, we set up the bikes and head out, quickly finding ourselves in the countryside cycling on smooth dirt tracks.
+After breakfast on the outskirts of town, we set up the bikes and head out, quickly finding ourselves in the countryside.
 The small township of Bugat makes a convenient lunch stop.
-After lunch our route takes us through a pine forest and over a small pass, Chuluutiin Davaa.
-The descent is quite steep and gravely until we emerge from the forest to a long plain leading to tonight's camp near Tal Tolgoi well.
+After lunch our route takes us over a small pass, Chuluutiin Davaa.
+With a steep descent we arrive at a long plain leading to tonight's camp near Tal Tolgoi well.
 Ride approx. 50km.

 Today we pass through undulating country, past small lakes and herds of horses.
 Steppe eagles can be seen in this area.
 We stop for lunch with views across the steppe.
 After lunch we continue on tracks around the southern side of Mt Khairkhan (1862m) and make camp in an open green valley beneath Kholbooriin pass (1649m).
 Ride approx. 60km.

 The day begins with a bit of exertion as we make the short climb in the morning up to the pass, giving us far-reaching views across the countryside.
 Down the other side we wind along gentle river valleys before emerging at the township of Khairkhan.
-After lunch on the outskirts of town we pass a series of small lakes before choosing a lakeside camp - complete with sandy beach for sun-bathing, weather permitting!
+After lunch on the outskirts of town we pass a series of small lakes before choosing a camp for the night.
 Ride approx. 50km.

 Today we follow the Khunjiin River as it rises gently towards its headwaters.
 River valleys like this provide fertile pasture for grazing livestock and are popular campsites with local herders.
 Wetlands near the river attract birdlife, including demoiselle crane.
 Overnight in the upper reaches of the river valley, beneath Mt Chingeltei.
 Ride approx. 60km